abayomipopoola/abayomipopoola/src/content/blog/toyota-case-of-lean-product-development/index.md

 Japan didn't really have self-service stores at this point, and he was struck by the way customers could choose exactly what they wanted when they wanted.
 He decided to model his production line on a similar idea; with a "supermarket formula," only enough parts were produced in the first phase to replace what was used in the second, and so on.
 This is where the 'Just In Time' system took shape.
 Toyota was able to eliminate much of the waste in Ford's system, making smaller numbers of parts to be used when it needed them, allowing the company to operate on a tighter budget.

 As part of this Ohno developed 'Kanban': a sign-based scheduling method which shows goods in, goods in production, and goods out.
-Ohno and Toyoda also noticed that American car companies were still employing many of Henry Ford's early production techniques: They kept operations at full tilt in order to maximize efficiencies of scale and then repaired defective cars after they rolled off the line.
+Ohno and Toyoda also noticed that American car companies were still employing many of Henry Ford's early production techniques: They kept operations at full tilt in order to maximise efficiencies of scale and then repaired defective cars after they rolled off the line.
 Ohno believed this caused more problems and didn't encourage workers, or machines, to stop making the mistake.
 So he placed a cord above every station which any worker could pull to stop the entire assembly if they spotted a problem.
 The whole team would work on it, to prevent it from happening again.
 As teams identified more problems, the number of errors began to drop dramatically.

 Combined with a culture of continuous, incremental improvement, Kaizen, the Toyota Production System built a brand known for making reliable and affordable cars.
 But Toyota was also getting good at producing cars quickly.
 In 1962, the company produced one million vehicles.
 By 1972, they had produced ten million.
 It was around that time the efficiencies of their factories enabled Toyota to produce a car every 1.6 man hours, much lower than their competitors in the U.S., Sweden and Germany.
 And as the oil crises of the decade sent gas prices higher, cheap-to-run Japanese cars became much more appealing to Americans, whose powerful, but gas-guzzling vehicles suddenly became very expensive to run.